 - Creation of EM profiles requires both disk database space and static memory. - The rate at which users may log into their EM accounts affects both CPU and memory usage.
-Servers have bounds on the maximum number of logins per minute that they can support.

-- Extension Mobility Cross Cluster (EMCC) has a higher impact on resources.
-There is a limit on the number of EMCC users that a server can support.
+Unified CM nodes have bounds on the maximum number of logins per minute that they can support. - Extension Mobility Cross Cluster (EMCC) has a higher impact on resources.
+There is a limit on the number of EMCC users that a Unified CM node can support.
 The maximum EMCC login rates supported are lower than those supported for EM.
 In addition, there is a trade-off between EM and EMCC login rates.
-If both are occurring at the same time, then the maximum capacity for each will be reduced. - EM and EMCC login rates per cluster are not simply the login rate of each server multiplied by the number of servers in the cluster, because profiles in a shared database have to be accessed.
-The maximum login rate in a cluster consisting of more than one call processing subscriber should be limited to 1.5 times that of a single server.
+If both are occurring at the same time, then the maximum capacity for each will be reduced.

+• EM and EMCC login rates per cluster are not simply the login rate of each node multiplied by the number of nodes in the cluster, because profiles in a shared database have to be accessed.
+The maximum login rate in a cluster consisting of more than one call processing subscriber should be limited to 1.5 times that of a single node.

-Table 27-9 shows the maximum number of EM and EMCC logins per minute for each type of server.
+Table 27-9 shows the maximum number of EM and EMCC logins per minute for each type of OVA template.

-Table 27-9 EM and EMCC Rates Per Server Type
+Table 27-9 EM and EMCC Rates Per OVA Template